cultivatingcoders/highschooloverview/syllabus.md

         - Running commands directly in the console
         - Using console.log(); for debugging
         - Handling errors (effective Googling, Stack Overflow use)
+- **HOMEWORK:**: Create 3 Javascript programs
+     - Digital Clock: Create a program that draws a working digital clock in the browser.
+Bonus: Create an "alarm" that pops up an alert at a given time.
+     - Average: Write a function that takes in 3 numbers and returns their average.
+     - Hello World Translator: Write a function `helloWorld` that takes in a language and returns 'Hello World' in that language.
+Your program should work with at least 3 languages. _example:_ `helloWorld('spa')` => `Hola mundo`

-# Week 4 - Introduction to Server-side Development Using Node.js
+# Week 5 - Introduction to Server-side Development Using Node.js

 - What is "server side" development?
 - Overview of how a web server works and delivers content